tsduck/tsduck/scripts/README.txt

 Project files for Linux and macOS
 ---------------------------------
+- build-project-files.py : Build the project files for "Qt Creator" and "Visual Studio" (also used by MSBuild) for all TSDuck commands and plugins.
+  See more details in the leading comments in the script.

+- build-release-text.sh : This shell script builds the MarkDown file which describes the latest TSDuck release on GitHub.

+- build-remote.sh : Build the TSDuck installers on a remote system, either a running physical system or a local VM to start.

 - build-tsduck-header.py : This script builds the tsduck.h header file which
   includes all public headers of the TSDuck library.
 Adding new source files in the TSDuck library is a common task.
 Each time a new public file is added, tsduck.h must be updated.
 This script is automatically invoked by the makefile in libtsduck.

-- build-release-text.sh : This shell script builds the MarkDown file which describes the latest TSDuck release on GitHub.

-- build-remote.sh : Build the TSDuck installers on a remote system, either a running physical system or a local VM to start.

 - get-version-from-sources.sh : Extract the TSDuck version number from the source files.